Carrot Top Pesto

 Carrot Top Pesto is easy to make and super delicious.
 It’s the best way to use all the pretty spring carrots with the greens on top!

 This is one of my favorite spring recipes.
-I shared it with you years ago but thought that the pictures could use a little updating.
+I shared it with you years ago, but I thought that the pictures could use a little updating.
 And it was a great excuse to make another batch of carrot top pesto.

 Did you know that carrot tops are edible?
-When I found that out I started putting them in salads and even sauteeing them.
+When I learned that, I started adding them to salads and even sautéing them.
 This carrot top pesto lets them shine.

-The pesto is vibrant colored and so delicious.
-It's perfect for roast carrots and any leftovers (haha!) can be served with eggs, slathered on sandwiches, or tossed with pasta.
+The pesto is vibrant in color and delicious.
+It’s perfect for roast carrots and any leftovers (haha!) can be served with eggs, slathered on sandwiches, or tossed with pasta.
 Or at least I think those are all great ideas.
-We always pile the carrot top pesto thick on top of carrots and anything else we're eating for dinner.
-It's too good not to eat it all at once.
+We always pile the carrot-top pesto thick on carrots and anything else we’re eating for dinner.
+It’s too good not to eat it all at once.

-And since I use super creamy and flavorful toasted cashews, there is no need to add any parmesan to this recipe.
-I promise you that you won't miss it!
+Since I use super creamy, flavorful toasted cashews, there is no need to add any Parmesan to this recipe.
+I promise you that you won’t miss it!

 How long will this pesto keep?

-Carrot top pesto, like all pesto, is best eaten fresh.
+This pesto, like all pestos, is best eaten fresh.
 But you can store leftovers for 3-4 days in your fridge.

 Carrot Top Pesto Recipe